Klortho/citation-exporter/README.md

 ### Test item provider

-When the value of *item_provider" is "test", the citation data is mock data from the *src/main/webapp/test* directory.
+When the value of *item_source" is "test", the citation data is mock data from the *src/main/webapp/test* directory.

 ### Eclipse / Tomcat configuration